Max-le/CV-online/_posts/2020-02-29-WikiTranslate.md

 I built the back-end with Flask in Python and the front-end with React.
 The back-end is running on Heroku, while the front-end React app lives on AWS Amplify.
 ### Conclusion

-There you go, that was the first article I wrote for my blog 😊.
+That was the very first article I wrote for my blog 😊.
- Hopefully I'll have time in the future to write more and improve the quality of my project.
+Hopefully I'll have time in the future to write more and improve the quality of my projects.